-The KS MR II comprises separate assets intended for the payment of pension annuities from voluntary supplementary pension insurance.
-The latter is intended for the payment of pension annuities to policyholders/participants in supplementary pension insurance plans who have exercised their right to a pension from compulsory insurance via the ZPIZ.
+The KS MR II comprises separate assets intended for the payment of pension annuities from supplementary pension insurance.
+The latter is intended for the payment of pension annuities to participants in supplementary pension insurance plans who have exercised their right to a pension from compulsory insurance via the ZPIZ.

-When concluding an annuity pension insurance policy, each policyholder may choose one form of lifetime annuity, and thus exercise their right to a supplementary old-age pension.
+When concluding an annuity pension insurance policy, each policyholder may choose one form of lifetime pension annuity, and thus exercise their right to a supplementary old-age pension.

-Modra zavarovalnica offers policyholders a wide range of different forms of supplementary pensions:
+Modra zavarovalnica offers policyholders a wide range of different forms of pension annuities:

 - lifetime Modra Renta: a supplementary pension without a guaranteed payment period; it is paid until the death of the policyholder.
 It may be paid monthly, quarterly, half-yearly or annually, while the payment period depends on the amount of accumulated assets.
 An individual payment may not be less than EUR 30; - lifetime Modra Renta with a guaranteed payment period: a supplementary pension with a guaranteed payment period of 1 to 20 years.
 It is paid until the death of the policyholder or at a minimum until the expiry of the selected guaranteed payment period.
 It may be paid monthly, quarterly, half-yearly or annually, while the payment period depends on the amount of accumulated assets.
-An individual payment may not be less than EUR 30; and - lifetime Modra Renta with accelerated payment: a supplementary pension with a guaranteed payment period of 1 to 20 years, where the majority of accumulated savings are paid out over the selected guaranteed payment period, and then monthly (quarterly, half-yearly or annually) until the death of the policyholder in amounts of at least EUR 30.
+An individual payment may not be less than EUR 30; - lifetime Modra Renta with accelerated payment: a supplementary pension with a guaranteed payment period of 1 to 20 years, where the majority of accumulated savings are paid out over the selected guaranteed payment period, and then monthly (quarterly, half-yearly or annually) until the death of the policyholder in an amount of at least EUR 30; and - lifetime Modra Renta with accelerated payment 2/1: a supplementary pension with a guaranteed payment period of 1 to 20 years, where the high monthly pension annuity during the accelerated period does not exceed twice the amount of the lifetime pension annuity following the end of the accelerated period.

-By 31 December 2016, a total of 1,745 policyholders/participants with accumulated assets in the amount of EUR 16,567 thousand had exercised their right to a supplementary old-age pension and opted to receive a monthly pension annuity.
-The vast majority of policyholders selected accelerated annuity payments.
+Since the KS MR II began functioning on 1 January 2016 until 31 December 2017, a total of 4,651 participants with accumulated assets in the amount of EUR 45,117 thousand had opted to receive a selected monthly pension annuity.
+The majority of policyholders selected accelerated annuity payments.